Bat Digest Logo

 The Decertification Process:

-1. Random Testing: Governing bodies randomly test bats throughout the year, similar to drug testing in sports
+1. Random Testing: Governing bodies randomly test bats throughout the year

-2. Acquisition: Bats are purchased directly from retail or taken from tournaments
+2. Acquisition: Bats are purchased from retail or taken from tournaments

 3. Lab Testing: Bats are sent to certified labs for performance testing

-4. Decertification: If a bat fails testing, it's removed from play and becomes "decertified"
+4. Decertification: If a bat fails testing, it's banned from play

-Fun Fact: They don't make crappy bats illegal - only the ones that perform too well and give unfair advantages.
+Fun Fact: They don't ban poorly-performing bats - only those that exceed performance standards and give unfair advantages.

 Bat Digest Logo